The Beatles made an appearance on the first edition of the BBC radio show Top Gear, a weekly late-night pop music programme, on this day.

 Not to be confused with the BBC television show of the same name about motor vehicles, Top Gear was produced by Bernie Andrews, who had worked on the Saturday Club radio show, and was presented by Brian Matthew.
 This first episode was broadcast two days after the recording, on the BBC Light Programme service, from 10pm on 16 July 1964.

-The Beatles recorded six songs between 7 and 11pm at London's Broadcasting House.
-They performed Long Tall Sally, Things We Said Today, A Hard Day's Night, And I Love Her, If I Fell and You Can't Do That.
+The Beatles recorded seven songs between 7 and 11pm at London's Broadcasting House.
+They were Long Tall Sally, Things We Said Today, A Hard Day's Night, And I Love Her, I Should Have Known Better, If I Fell and You Can't Do That.

 This was the only occasion in which The Beatles performed And I Love Her outside EMI Studios.
 The song never made it into their stage repertoire, despite its popularity, and the group never performed it during their other numerous television and radio appearances.